 Summer associate programs of varying sizes are offered in our Austin, Dallas, Houston, Menlo Park, New York, San Francisco, Toronto, and Washington, DC offices.
 In all of these offices, the goal of the program is to give law students the opportunity to learn as much as possible about our firm, its practice areas, and the nature of the legal practice generally.
 You’ll spend your summer doing real work, learning important skills, and working alongside our lawyers.
-Compensation for our summer associates is $3,654/week.
+Compensation for our summer associates is $4,134/week.

-Each year, a number of summer associates are given an opportunity to spend time in more than one firm office.
+Each year, several summer associates are given an opportunity to spend time in more than one firm office.
 In recent years, summer associates have spent time in our Hong Kong, London, Paris, São Paulo, Shanghai, and Tokyo offices.
 In addition, summer associates have split their time among our North American offices in New York, the Bay Area, Toronto, and Washington, DC.
-If you're interested in splitting your summer, we encourage you to mention this at the outset of the interview process.
+If you’re interested in splitting your summer, we encourage you to mention this at the outset of the interview process.
 Office placement decisions are based on the business needs of each office and individual levels of summer associate interest, so a separate interview is not necessary.

 During the summer, we maintain a busy calendar of substantive training programs on such topics as Legal Research and Writing, Deposition Skills, Negotiation Skills, and Diversity & Inclusion.
 However, training goes beyond these formal programs.
 Summer associates gain tremendous practical experience and on-the-job training by working alongside our lawyers.